We belong to the light, we belong to the thunder

 Well, until the FCC came and shut me down.

 The doorbell rang one day at the beginning of summer.
 Of that summer.
 Of the summer.
 I don’t remember why Dad was home.
 He opened the door.
 There were the suits.
 Both were men, one with slicked-back hair and a trim build that looked excellent in his black suit and black tie.
-His name was Johnson.
-Just Johnson.
 The other man was older and balding.
 His pudginess didn’t fit quite right into his navy blue suit.
 I liked his stripey tie, though.
-His name was Boscoe.
-Yeah, Boscoe.
-For real.

-Johnson and Boscoe had a weird sort of good-cop-cool-cop thing going on that really worked for them.
-When my Dad answered the door with his nervous “…Hello?”
+The agents had a weird sort of good-cop-cool-cop thing going on that really worked for them.
+When my Dad answered the door with a nervous “…Hello?”
 Johnson smoothly flipped open a badge holder and introduced himself as “Agent Johnson from the FCC Enforcement Bureau Regional and Field Office.”
 His voice projected perfectly.
 It was an excellent voice for radio.
 I told him that.
 He turned his neck ever so slightly so that his sunglassed eyes were now turned a little more toward me, but weren’t actually quite looking at me.